Staff Team

 (she/her)

-In her role, Chao leads the overall development and implementation of strategic projects for the Leadership Council, with a focus on efforts to champion diverse, equitable, and inclusive communities in which to age.
+In her role, Chao leads the development and implementation of several projects for the Leadership Council, with a focus on strong community engagement, development, and championing diverse, equitable, and inclusive communities.

 Kate Seng